 When you register for the newsletter, you are asked to confirm your intent to register and the personal information gathered to facilitate this service will be stored and used for the purpose of sending you the newsletter and contacting you in regard to Mexperience.
 Our Newsletter software determines which subscribers open their emails and click on the Newsletter link(s) sent each month so that we can know the engagement levels of our readers, and manage our newsletter lists.
 You may withdraw your Newsletter Subscription (“unsubscribe”) at any time by clicking the “one click/tap” unsubscribe link included in every Newsletter email, or by contacting us asking for your free newsletter subscription to be cancelled.

 In some cases, we offer you the opportunity to connect with services offered by third parties by means an inquiry form on Mexperience.

 This form asks you for your contact details and other information related to the inquiry so that a third party associate can contact you and assist in regard to a service or opportunity you express an interest in.

-The details you submit on the form(s) are stored on our inquiries system and shared only with the associate(s) offering the service or opportunity you have expressed an interest in, so that the third party/parties can contact you and progress your inquiry.
+The details you submit on the form(s) are passed only to the associate(s) offering the service or opportunity you have expressed an interest in, so that the third party/parties can contact you and progress your inquiry.
 Your contact details are not sent to or shared by us with anyone else.

 Referrals by direct web link